-No visit to Stamford is complete without a visit to Burghley House, a breathtaking Elizabethan stately home which is still privately owned.
-You may recognise Burghley House from its many appearances on the big screen, including The Da Vinci Code and Pride & Prejudice, when it was portrayed as the home of Lady Catherine De Bourgh.
-Visitor facilities include the Orangery restaurant, gift shop, gardens and beautiful walks around the historic parkland laid out by Capability Brown and still occupied by a herd of fallow deer.
-Burghley park is home to the internationally renowned Land Rover Burghley Horse Trials during late summer each year.
+No visit to Stamford is complete without a visit to Burghley House, a breath taking Elizabethan stately home which is still privately owned and welcomes visitors throughout the house and in the Orangery restaurant, gift shop, gardens and beautiful walks around the historic parkland laid out by Capability Brown and still occupied by a herd of fallow deer.
+You may recognise Burghley House from its many appearances on the big screen, plus Burghley park is home to the internationally renowned Land Rover Burghley Horse Trials during late summer each year.

 A Stamford Visitor Information service is ran by a group of knowledgeable volunteers from the foyer of Stamford Corn Exchange, Broad Street, PE9 1PX.
 10:30am – 3:30pm on Wednesdays, Fridays and Saturdays.